 Students who have completed other study-away programs that emphasize maritime studies should consult with the CES chair about the possibility of completing the Coastal & Ocean Studies (CAOS) concentration.

-Honors in Maritime Studies
+Honors in Coastal & Ocean Studies (CAOS)

-Candidates for honors in Maritime Studies will complete a thesis in their senior year.
+Candidates for honors in Coastal & Ocean Studies (CAOS) will complete a thesis in their senior year.
 The project will involve original research (archive, museum, field, or laboratory) followed by on-campus analysis and write-up of results.
 The thesis may either be a one-semester plus winter study project, or a full year (two semesters plus winter study).
 In either case, data collection during the summer before the senior year may be necessary.
 In some cases, the thesis project may be a continuation and expansion of the student’s Williams-Mystic research project.
 Honors will be awarded if the thesis shows a high degree of scholarship, originality, and intellectual insight.

 See full program description for Coastal & Ocean Studies (CAOS): https://catalog.williams.edu/catalog.php?&subjinfo=mast